 Furthermore, consider that if you are looking to have a locksmith to come out and make you a new key outside regular business hours, the price may go up.

 Finally, in case your Nissan ignition cylinder was changed before (usually with older cars), that probably means that the code for the key may not be useful and the key will have to be either cut manually by a locksmith or to change the ignition again which in this case the dealer can’t be of help.

 Q: I Lost my 2014 Nissan Maxima key and have no spare or AAA.
 How can I replace it?
 Can you make a replacement Nissan key on site or do I have to tow the car to the dealer?

 A: Sure, an automotive locksmith for Nissan cars can make a replacement key or fob on site.
 It is important to mention the year make and model as most of the time the key must be programmed.

-Q: How long does it take to make a replacement key for 2010 Nissan Juke?
+Q: How long does it take to make a replacement key for a 2020 Nissan Altima?
 I lost my original and have no spare.
 Do you offer automotive locksmith services for Nissan cars?

 A: Generally speaking, for a new Nissan key, fob, remote or smart key, the process should take about one to two hours, depending on the year of manufacture and model of the car.

 If codes are available, this process is even faster.